nafarlee/git-good/README.md

 ![](./images/git.png)

-# Git
+# git

-If you have no idea what Git or version control are, continue reading.
+If you have no idea what git or version control are, continue reading.

-If you are already comfortable with Git, but are curious how it actually works, skip to "Design and Inner Workings".
+If you are already comfortable with git, but are curious how it actually works, skip to "Design and Inner Workings".

-If you are already comfortable with Git, but just want to learn some new sweet commands, skip to "Useful Git commands".
+If you are already comfortable with git, but just want to learn some new sweet commands, skip to "Useful git commands".

-## What is Git?
+## What is git?

-In the simplest terms, Git is a version control system (VCS).
+In the simplest terms, git is a version control system (VCS).
 Historically, the purpose of a VCS is exclusively to track changes to files over time.

 Though this does not sound like a particularly amazing feat, it is a hard process to get right if you are trying to do it manually.